Adlik/mlperf_benchmark/README.md

 pip3 install dist/mlperf_loadgen-*-linux_x86_64.whl
 ```

+### For resnet50

-Prepare the models to be test. first, change directory to the root of this repository,then get the optimized models.
+Prepare the models to be tested. first, change directory to the root of this repository,then get the optimized models.

 ```shell
 cd resnet50 && mkdir models && cd models